anselmo07-2001/taskora/README.md

 Taskora is a lightweight and straightforward project management tool I built to help teams stay organized.
 It lets admins and project managers create projects and tasks, assign them to members, and keep track of progress.
 Once a task is marked as done by a member, a manager or admin can review and approve it.

-You may view my project at https://taskora.riveraanselmo.com/index.php, kindly use this cred, username: admin  password: 123
+You may view my project at https://taskora.riveraanselmo.com/index.php, Kindly use this cred, username: admin  password: 123

 Who Can Do What?
 Admin